team-jjtg/CityRank/README.md

 # Designer's Log

 It's April 15, 2019 and we've formed into teams of four.
-Since we only have 2 weeks to knock this out, we're mindful of keeping the scope reasonable.
+Since we only have 2 weeks to knock out a group project, we're mindful of keeping the scope reasonable.

+## Initial Concept

 Jackson suggests an application to select a University.
 Jake suggests we generalize to selecting a city in which to live.
 We think about various attributes and come up with an interface that features sliders: